PhinchoS/season-planner/README.md

 # season-planner

+## Set up

+Please install:
+import numpy as np
+import math
+import matplotlib.pyplot as plt from PIL import Image from datetime import date, timedelta, datetime

+## Usage

+This code can be accessed by cloning it from GitHub repository.

 ## Describe how the system is personally meaningful to you.
 This system is personally meaningful to me because I am an indecisive person, and it takes me a huge amount of planning to be able to do a certain activity.
 This system get rids of indecisive and instead give me random dates that I should do the activity.
 It does not require much effort, and all the activities are the ones I love to do during a certain season.
 Furthermore it is a planner with a lot of flexibility in which the date could be randomizes if chosen again.